curry-packages/prolog2curry/README.md

   For instance, if `p/3` is a function and the last argument is the result, then a goal `p(X,Y,Z)` is transformed into `z =:= p x y`.

+  Note that it is necessary to define `function` as an operator in Prolog in order to read Prolog programs with such directives.
+This can be done by adding the following directives at the beginning of the Prolog program:

+      :- op(1150,fx,function).
+      function(_).

 - with demand (default, i.e., `--nodemand` is not set): similarly to functions, but function calls are transformed into local variable bindings rather than unifications.
 Hence,